 Many people are reluctant to ride on animals, and so am I. I did my own research before the trip and realized that camels are enormous animals and can carry 375 to 600 lbs.
 Their body is built to support a tough life in harsh desert conditions.
 The locals also told me that camels tend to make their discomfort known by expressing it.
 And guides will not let you ride if the camel shows signs of distress.
 They also don’t use any sticks to hit or control the camel.

 The camels we met seemed happy and were getting cozy when we pet them.
 They even posed with a smile when we took a picture.

 The feeling that you get when a giant bird of prey lands in your hand just a few inches from your face and stares you right in the eye.
 Wow!
 I get goosebumps even when I write about it.
 You will be given a leather sleeve to put on one of your arms and asked to put it forward.
 Then, on the guide’s signal, a huge bird will fly over you and land in your arms.

 Unwind yourself and relax, soaking in all that 360-degree desert view with a sip of Arabic tea.
-All those colorful hands weaved curtains, gold like embroidery, relaxing chair; right after falcon landing on my hand.
+All those colorful hands-weaved curtains, gold-like embroidery, relaxing chair; right after falcon landed on my hand.
 I sure felt like a badass Queen.